openvax/varcode/CONTRIBUTING.md

-To report any bugs, issues, or feature requests, please [open an issue](https://github.com/hammerlab/varcode/issues) Please check the [current open issues](https://github.com/hammerlab/varcode/issues) to see if the request already exists If you are filing a bug report, please describe the version of Varcode, PyEnsembl,and Python being used.
+To report any bugs, issues, or feature requests, please [open an issue](https://github.com/hammerlab/varcode/issues) Please check the [current open issues](https://github.com/hammerlab/varcode/issues) to see if the request already exists If you are filing a bug report, please describe the version of Varcode, PyEnsembl, and Python being used.
 If your problem involves a particular genomic variant, please include that variant and its corresponding reference genome (e.g. "GRCh37 1:384747 AAC>T").

 Coding Guidelines
 -----------------